 These two buttons were both made in England for A. Bowley, but perhaps at different times due to the different construction.

 Up to 1890 Melbourne was protected by rival volunteer and private brigades.
 Following several serious and fatal fires that year, the Melbourne Fire Brigade was formed in 1891.
-According to the first annual report “59 permanent firefighters, 229 auxiliary firefighters, 4 steam fire engines, 25 horse drawn hose carts and 58 hose reels… 33 horses and 48 stations”.
-In 1891, the Brigade attended 816 calls and 485 fires, of which 188 fires were classified as serious.”
+According to the first annual report in had “59 permanent firefighters, 229 auxiliary firefighters, 4 steam fire engines, 25 horse drawn hose carts and 58 hose reels… 33 horses and 48 stations”.
+In 1891, the Brigade attended 816 calls and 485 fires, of which 188 fires were classified as serious.
 The firefighters did not become full-time professionals until 1950.
 Females were allowed to join from 1988.

 New South Wales Fire Brigade